data61/gnaf/gnaf-createdb/README.md

 	REED | STREET | S | REED | STREET | SOUTH | null
 	REED | STREET | N | REED | STREET | NORTH | null

+There are inconsistencies in the usage of LOCALITY.LOCALITY_NAME and LOCALITY_ALIAS.NAME (some addresses have them reversed compared to others).

 Here is an example showing a cul-de-sac with some even numbered houses:

     SELECT